What is washi tape and how can you use it?

 Always wondered what is washi tape used for?
 Or why it's so popular over on Pinterest?
 Well, we're here to tell you all about the beauty of washi tape.
 We guarantee after reading our guide you'll develop an addiction to buying cute washi tape too!

-As well as giving you some suggestions on where you can buy washi tape we’ve also collected 33 washi tape ideas so you can get creative with your new purchase.
+We've collected 33 washi tape ideas so you can get creative with your new purchase.
 From cards and gifts to upcycle and homeware, washi tape really can be used to make everything look a tad more colourful.
+There's even our own DIY washi projects from Gathered including cute washi tape paper clips!

 What is washi tape?